 Emission "scopes" are used by Greenhouse Gas Protocol, one of the gold standard frameworks for carbon accounting, as well as by the U.S. Environmental Protection Agency (EPA).

 Scope 3 emissions are all other "indirect" emissions.
-For many companies - particularly companies with a physical product and supply chain - Scope 3 emission will represent most of the company's carbon footprint.
+For many companies - particularly companies with a physical product and supply chain - Scope 3 emission will represent most of the company's carbon footprint or inventory.
 Scope 3 emissions include purchased raw materials ("upstream Scope 3"), as well as distribution, transportation, and shipping of product, and customer usage and end-of-life treatment ("downstream Scope 3").
 Scope 3 is usually the most difficult category to accurately and fully measure in carbon accounting.